 There’s something about getting Halloween out of the way that has us all thinking about Christmas.
-Alongside the general panic of what presents to buy for whom, the foodies among us start to think about that all important Christmas Day feast.
-Now this part of the proceedings might panic some, but for those of us who love to cook, this is one of the best bits about Christmas, we get to plan, experiment and mix old traditions with new!
+Alongside the panic of buying presents, the foodies among us start to think about that all important Christmas Day feast.
+Now this part of the proceedings might panic some, however for those of us who love to cook that’s not the case.
+Instead we get to plan, experiment and mix old traditions with new!

-Turkeys are a lean meat, but if cooked properly there is no need to brine as there is enough inner muscle fat in a slow grown bird that it bastes itself.
-Craig recommends cooking the turkey breast side down allowing the fat to permeate the whole bird, only turning breast side up for the last half hour to brown the skin.
+Turkeys is a lean meat, however there is enough inner muscle fat in a slow grown bird that it bastes itself.
+Craig recommends cooking the turkey breast side down thereby allowing the fat to permeate the whole bird.
+He recommend only turning breast side up for the last half hour to brown the skin.
 I recall seeing this done before and it makes sense to me, so with that recommendation that’s how I’m going to be cooking it this year!

 When visiting the farm we were shown the huge open sided poly tunnel which houses the turkeys.
 Open sided to allow airflow and with roof vents to ensure circulation of air at all times to avoid any lung problems in the birds.
 Turkeys don’t like too much sunshine therefore Craig grows sunflowers which provide outdoor shade.
 The turkeys have a large field to peck about in, the welfare of his turkeys is clearly important.
 With plenty for the birds to pick at brassicas and apples, the turkeys don’t fight and pick about at each other.